Usage

 width, height = 1000.0, 1000.0

-Finally, we can query the relevant environment features from OSM.
+Finally, we can load the relevant environment features from the local OSM file.
 We also apply our uncertainties in the data, place the position of the agent’s operator at the center of the mission area, and store the resulting UAM to disk.

 [7]: